enix/ansible-deb/README.md

 Still to do
 -----------

-- var to Erase distro default sources
-- add extra repositories options
+- Add extra repositories options
 - var to disable recommends installation
 - var to add a proxy configuration
 - Add Devuan support